Leazael/scf-wiki/content/Encyclopædia/Concepts/Cultural/Scabbard of Iomedæ.md

 The Sheathed Sword, or the Sword in the Scabbard, is a symbol often associated with both [[Iomedæ]] and her [[Church of Iomedæ|Church]].

 In the early days of the founding of [[Arcadia]], the Scabbard was a popular plot device in several tales of morality and chivalry.
-The [[St. Uther|Pendragonian]]  [[Scabbard Cycle]] is perhaps the most famous piece of fiction revolving around the mystical Scabbard.
+The [[Saint Uther|Pendragonian]]  [[Scabbard Cycle]] is perhaps the most famous piece of fiction revolving around the mystical Scabbard.